programphara0h/programphara0h/README.md

 ### ⚡About Me
 I am Rex, an aspiring Backend Developer which focused on Python, SQL, APIs, and software engineering fundamentals.

-Using this GitHub to document my learning journey, build projects, and track my progress one step at a time.
+Using this GitHub to document my learning journey, build projects, and track my progress.
 ---

 ### 🎧Currently learning: